tfpauly/privacy-proxy/draft-private-access-tokens.md

 400 error.
 Note that Mediators need to be careful in cases of key rotation; see
 {{privacy-considerations}}.

-The Mediator finally checks to ensure that the AccessTokenRequest.mapping_proof is valid for the given CLIENT_KEY; see {{nizk-dl}} for verification details.
+The Mediator finally checks to ensure that the AccessTokenRequest.client_origin_index_request is valid for the given CLIENT_KEY; see {{nizk-dl}} for verification details.
 If the index is invalid, the Mediator rejects the request with an HTTP 400 error.